brennan64/team-profile-generator/README.md

 ## Installation Tips

 download the zip.
-Open in a terminal and npm i to install packages.
-Next enter "node index.js" to start the prompts.
+Open in a terminal and enter "npm i" to install packages.
+Next enter "node index.js" to start the app.

 ## Usage Info